chrisgilliam72/frontend-mentor-LinkSharing-App/README.md

+This is current a  WIP project which I am currently busy with.I hope to be done with it by the 17/05/2024 .
+Front End is done using Blazor WASM and Bootstrap.
+Backend is C# API and SQLite database hosted on Azure .

 https://www.frontendmentor.io/challenges/linksharing-app-Fbt7yweGsT

 Your challenge is to build out this link-sharing app and get it looking as close to the design as possible.